Erlik: Legends

-In the Turkic mythology, Erlik was involved in the creation of humanity.
+In Turkic mythology, Erlik was involved in the creation of humanity.
 He slew the messenger-god, Maidere/Maydere, and is a teacher of sin.
 He is sometimes represented by a totemic bear.

 In Turkic mythology, Erlik was the deity of evil, darkness, lord of the lower world and judge of the dead.
-Erlik is a brother of Ülgen, they both have been created from Kayra (Tengere Kayra Khan).
-He wants to be equal to Ulgen, he make his own land and was sent to the prison at the 9th layer of the earth and became opposed to the upper world, the realm of light.
+Erlik is a brother of Ülgen, they both have been created from Kayra (Tengere Kayra Khan) the god of it.
+He wants to be equal to Ulgen, he makes his own land and was sent to the prison at the 9th layer of the earth and became opposed to the upper world, the realm of light.
 According to the Khakas, Erlik resides in the deepest underworld in a palace of copper with furniture made of gold.

-According to an Altai legend, Erlik already created the spirits (İye), while he was still in heaven.
-Erlik and his spirits were cast out and fell to earth together, when he claimed divinity for himself.
+According to an Altai legend, Erlik created the spirits (İye) while he was still in heaven.
+Erlik and his spirits were cast out and fell to earth together when he claimed divinity for himself.
 Another legend of the Altai people recorded states, God (Tengri) endowed Erlik with a hammer and an anvil, but took his power away when Erlik was creating evil with it.

 According to another legend, recorded by Vasily Radlov, God ordered the first human to dive into the primordial water and remove a handful of soil from the bottom of the sea.
 The first human, however, desired to hide some soil in order to create his own world later.
 But the soil in his mouth grew and he spit it out.
 Kayra, who designs the world in this legend, cast the first human away from the heavenly realm as means of punishment and thus named him Erlik.